 Scope and syllabus

-This course examines its subject matter across three broad themes: The reasons that conflicts emerge; the impact of protracted and widespread violence upon development prospects; and the role of the international community.
+This module examines its subject matter across three broad themes: The reasons that conflicts emerge; the impact of protracted and widespread violence upon development prospects; and the role of the international community.

 - Introduction to Development & Conflict

 - Causes of Conflict 1: Identity, Ethnicity & Religion

 - Causes of Conflict 2: Greed & Grievance

 - Conflict & Vulnerable Groups: Children & Gender

 - Humanitarian Intervention 1: International Law, Policies & Principles